 By ensuring that all single-use products be recyclable in the state, we reduce the need to export waste overseas.
 Dealing with the recycling in-state around a smaller, higher-quality waste stream is likely to reduce taxpayers costs, as well as create additional jobs and infrastructure in the state.
 With the policy helping to ignite broader cultural shifts away from single-use plastics, we also anticipate a growing space for innovation and business development in refillable and alternative delivery systems.

-At a time where plastic threatens to permanently imprint itself on our planet, The California Circular Economy and Plastic Reduction Act sets a new gold standard for legislative responses to this crisis.
+At a time where plastic threatens to permanently imprint itself on our planet, The California Circular Economy and Plastic Pollution Reduction Act would set a new gold standard for legislative responses to this crisis that move beyond bans and start to shift industry standards around reduction, reuse and market-driven recycling.
 Without ambitious legislation like this, we may continue to win battles and lose the war.
 Story of Stuff is committed to scaling this legislation to other states with a broad coalition of allies and will work to bring it to other states in the years to come.